maisonhai3/aws_solution_architect_practice/exp_load_balancing/promp.txt.md

 - In order to use a LB, I assume that we need some target group, let's use Sticky Session with 1 target group at least.
 - Implement some endpoints in Python to handle the request actually.
 - If you need security group, IAM, or anything necessary, create them as well.

+---

+Let's move on to the next phase: CI/CD.

+Give me some option for the CI/CD pipeline.